-- 1. The number of dispersed plots on the waste assessment area: - a. must be in accordance with Table 4-2 of this manual where the cutblock is in the Coast Forest Region, and, - b. must be in accordance with Table 4-4 of this manual where the cutblock is in one of the Interior Forest Regions. - 2.
+- 1. The number of dispersed plots on the waste assessment area must be in accordance with Table 4-2 of this manual. - 2.
 The coefficient of variation (C.V.) that must be used is 100 percent. - 3.
-The number of dispersed plots that must be used is one quarter of the number of plots that are required by: - a.
-Table 4-2 of this manual where the waste assessment area is in the Coast Forest Region, or

-- b.
-Table 4-4 of this manual where the cutblock is in one of the Interior Forest Regions. - 4.
-The plot must be: - a. circular, rectangular, a line transect, and - b. at least 400 m in size. - 5. a.
+The number of dispersed plots that must be used is one quarter of the number of plots that are required by Table 4-2 of this manual. - 4.
+The plot must be: - a. circular, rectangular, a line transect, and - b. at least 400 m^2 in size. - 5. a.
 Where the waste assessment area is a partial cutting cutblock specified under Section 4.7 of this manual, a plot size smaller than 400 square meters may be used. - b.
-Where a smaller plot size is used under this subsection the number of plots that must be used must be calculated in accordance with the new C.V. formula that is set out in: - i.
-Table 4-2 of this manual where the cutblock is in the Coast Forest Region, or - ii.
-Table 4-4 of this manual where the cutblock is in one of the Interior Forest Regions. - 6.
-There is no requirement to meet the sampling error objectives in Tables 4-2 and 4-4 of this manual - 7.
-The field measurements that must be made and the recording requirements that must be met when using the RSI method are the same as those that must be made and met when using the FSI method. - \ These site types are defined in the BEC zones link in the waste system homepage at:
+Where a smaller plot size is used under this subsection the number of plots that must be used must be calculated in accordance with the new C.V. formula that is set out in Table 4-2 of this manual.

+- 6. There is no requirement to meet the sampling error objectives in Tables 4-2 of this manual. - 7.
+The field measurements that must be made and the recording requirements that must be met when using the RSI method are the same as those that must be made and met when using the FSI method.